antonacio/intro-to-ai-agents/README.md

     - UV: `uv venv --python 3.12` to create the environment and `source .venv/bin/activate` to activate it
     - conda: `conda create -n legal-hack python=3.12` to create the environment and `conda activate legal-hack` to activate it
 2. Run `pip install -r requirements.txt` to install the project dependencies
+3. Run `pip install -e .` to install this repository's source code in editable mode
-3. Run `pre-commit install` to install pre-commit hooks
+4. Run `pre-commit install` to install pre-commit hooks

 ### Ollama